Portage man faces felony after being nabbed with nearly 1,500 pills, police say

 Thomas was also found to be carrying additional pills, the report says.

-He was taken to the Porter County jail and faces a felony count of dealing a controlled substance and misdemeanor possession of a controlled substance and possession of marijuana, police said.
+He was taken to the Porter County Jail and faces a felony count of dealing a controlled substance and misdemeanor possession of a controlled substance and possession of marijuana.

 Gallery: Recent arrests booked into the Porter County Jail